 With an adjustable delay control, you will be able to set how long the lens will need to remain dark after the arc work is finished.
 Technically, a short delay is ideal for the track welding process.
 This is because the welder will even be able to do the work faster.
 On the other hand, the long delay might be very helpful if you are dealing with high amperage welding.

 Your welding helmet of choice should come with a sensitivity control feature.
 Ideally, it should be adjustable so that you can manage to adjust the amount of brightness that will trigger the darkening of the lens.
 In most cases, sensitivity control is normally important whenever you are welding at low amps and the arc is not very bright.

 7. Is the welding helmet battery or solar-powered

 Power is another critical element that you cannot overlook when buying this gear.
-In most cases, these gears are either powered using battery or the solar energy.
-If you choose the model that is battery powered, you can be sure that it will use a lot of charge and this can in turn make your electricity bills to escalate.
+In most cases, these gears are either powered using a battery or solar energy.
+If you choose the model that is battery powered, you can be sure that it will use a lot of charges and this can, in turn, make your electricity bills escalate.

 Here, you might have to charge your battery more often.
 On the other hand, if you choose a model that is solar powered, you can be sure that you will save more on costs.
 All you need to do is to charge your battery in good time and you will be good to go.
 Since solar energy is free and renewable, you will be able to save a few bulks in the long run.